 While visiting students, parents are only permitted to be in the main lounge of the residence hall and may not visit students’ rooms.
 This provides all students with a higher level of security because they know to contact a staff member immediately if they see someone they do not know in the student housing section of the building.
 Your reason for being there, while perfectly innocent, may inadvertently result in campus police being called.

-Please indicate any issues you believe we should be made aware of on the Authorization to Visit/Take Student Off Campus Form, and attach copies of pertinent legal documentation.
+Please indicate any issues you believe we should be made aware of and provide copies of pertinent legal documentation.

 Health Services and Insurance